vserova/book/pages/ch_objmgr.md

 | id, gi, label, taxid | [CGBDataLoader](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCGBDataLoader.html)   |
 | blob id              | [CGBDataLoader](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCGBDataLoader.html)   |

 If you want in-memory caching for objects other than those listed in the table, you can implement a cache in a [CDataLoader](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident?i=CDataLoader&d=) subclass.
-For an example implementation, see the [CGBDataLoader](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident?i=CGBDataLoader&d=) class. <span class="nctnt ncbi-class">CGBDataLoader</span> actually has two Seq-id caches - one for blob id's and the other for the other small objects listed in the table.
+For an example implementation, see the [CGBDataLoader](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident?i=CGBDataLoader&d=) class. `CGBDataLoader` actually has two Seq-id caches - one for blob id's and the other for the other small objects listed in the table.
 The size for both of these caches is controlled through the [[GENBANK] ID\_GC\_SIZE](ch_libconfig.html#ch_libconfig.Objects_Object_Manager_Obje) configuration parameter (i.e. their sizes can't be set independently).
-Subclasses of <span class="nctnt ncbi-class">CGBDataLoader</span> can access their configuration using the [CParam methods](ch_core.html#ch_core.Methods_for_Using_Pa).
+Subclasses of `CGBDataLoader` can access their configuration using the [CParam methods](ch_core.html#ch_core.Methods_for_Using_Pa).

 Short-term caching, as applied to the Object Manager and Data Loaders, means keeping data for "a little while" in a FIFO before deleting.
 Long-term caching means keeping objects for "a long while" – i.e. longer than they would be kept using a short-term cache.
 Here, "a while" is relative to the rate at which objects are discarded, not relative to elapsed time.
 So short-term caching means keeping at most a given number of objects, rather than keeping objects for a given amount of time.

 A [CDataSource](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCDataSource.html) object inside the Object Manager automatically performs short-term caching of blobs for master TSEs.
 To set the Object Manager's blob cache size, use the [[OBJMGR] BLOB\_CACHE](ch_libconfig.html#ch_libconfig.Objects_Object_Manager_Obje) configuration parameter.
-This configuration parameter is created by the [CParam](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCParam.html) declaration "<span class="nctnt ncbi-macro">NCBI\_PARAM\_DECL(unsigned, OBJMGR, BLOB\_CACHE)</span>" in `src/objmgr/data_source.cpp` and can be set via the environment, the registry, or manipulated via the [CParam API](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCParam.html). <span class="nctnt highlight">Note:</span> External annotation TSEs and TSEs with Delta segments are linked to one of the master TSEs.
+This configuration parameter is created by the [CParam](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCParam.html) declaration "`NCBI_PARAM_DECL(unsigned, OBJMGR, BLOB_CACHE)`" in `src/objmgr/data_source.cpp` and can be set via the environment, the registry, or manipulated via the [CParam API](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCParam.html). *Note:* External annotation TSEs and TSEs with Delta segments are linked to one of the master TSEs.

 Short-term caching is done automatically for [CGBDataLoader](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident?i=CGBDataLoader&d=), but not for other data loaders.
 If you want short-term caching for some other data loader, you'll have to add it, possibly using [CGBDataLoader](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident?i=CGBDataLoader&d=) as an example.